research-iobserve/single-jpetstore-experiment/content.md

 analysis-result.txt file.

 - aggregates
-  contains all summaries of all comparisons of each ideal behavor model with all cluster models for EM and X-means.
+  contains all summaries of all comparisons of each ideal behavior model with all cluster models for EM and X-means.
 The score is computed based on this data.
 - comparisons